Geekhaven-App-Development/GameD/README.md

     * On Windows: `gradlew.bat desktop:run`
     * On macOS/Linux: `./gradlew desktop:run`
 6. The Desktop Version of Game should show up.
+7. If you see a growing disc on the game screen , set up is complete.
-7. Try running on Android once.
+8. Try running on Android once.

 If you face any error, please contact here at Gitter ChatRoom of ZapTap under OpenCode. https://gitter.im/opencode2017/ZapTap